Eslam2014/RSections/README.md

 Labs meterials of Big Data Course,  Faculty of Computer and Information Science, Ain Shams University

-I rewrite the labs presentations from PPT to R I used :
+I am rewriting the labs presentations from PPT to R I used :
 * R Notebook
 * slidify